-This recipe yields about three and a half pounds of spicy chorizo—enough for this hearty potato dish, plus plenty leftover for topping eggs or filling tacos.
+Fresh chorizo, without a casing, is simple to make.
+This recipe yields about three and a half pounds of the sausage—enough for this hearty potato dish, plus plenty leftover for topping eggs or filling tacos.
+This recipe first appeared in the 2012 SAVEUR 100, with the article Fresh Chorizo.

 - 12 dried guajillo chiles, stemmed (available from Amazon)